Calcium Supplements For Vegans (2022 List)

 Is there anything I need to keep in mind when looking for them?
 And do vegans really need to take a calcium supplement?

-Let discuss in this dietitian written article!
+Learn in this dietitian written article!

 Disclaimer: This article is not providing personal medical or dietary advice.
-Talk to your doctor before starting a supplement, about any major dietary changes or any health concerns you have.
+Talk to your doctor before starting a supplement, about any major dietary changes or health concerns you have.
 See our Disclaimers for more details.

 Why Do I Need Calcium?

-In fact, calcium makes up the majority of bone and teeth structure(1)!
+In fact, calcium makes up the a lot of the structure of bones and teeth(1)!
 So getting enough is important.

 Other neat functions of calcium include, assisting with proper muscle function, blood clotting, and even hormone production.
 All of this (and more) in addition to bone health!

 However, calcium does not work alone.
-There are several other nutrients that are crucial for our skeleton!
+There are several other nutrients that are crucial for our skeleton.

 Other Nutrients that Support Healthy Bones